- Views 2,083

 A note on length - typically, you won't want your text to be longer than 300-400 words - this is more than enough to present the key information you need, and people are much less likely to read longer communications.
 If for some reason you do want a longer email, please contact me first to see if this can be done within the context of an Hourlie.

-What the Seller needs to start the work
+What the Freelancer needs to start the work

 The more information you can give me, the more clearly tailored the text will be.
 Feel free to send me anything that helps me get a picture of your business - your website if you have one, any drafts you have, any communications that help me understand what you're about, or even any websites of similar firms.
 As a minimum, consider the following questions: